Party Down: Possible film adaptation

 On January 8, 2012, Megan Mullally stated a film was being written by John Enbom and she would be part of it.
 According to Mullally, the film would likely pick up where season two left off.

 In a January 2012 interview, Martin Starr commented that "I know that things have gone out that make it seem like it’s official, but there’s nothing official.
 We all have our fingers crossed and hope that everything works out and that we can get it made.
 There are small steps being taken that hopefully will lead to people signing contracts and us getting to do something, but at the moment I’m not capable of saying that it’s happening yet".
 Starr continued that, although he had "heard of the possibility of financiers", he was not sure "to what degree things are moving forward, or if things are moving forward".
 He then joked "Hopefully those talks lead to us getting to make an amazing movie that all seven of us fans can watch".
 In December 2015, Adam Scott said the film is unlikely to ever happen, and if anything were to happen it would most likely be new episodes.

 Revival

 In March 2021, it was reported that a revival as a six-episode limited series was in development at Starz.
-The originals series creators Enbom, Thomas, Etheridge, and Rudd are involved and Enbom serves as showrunner.
-In November 2021, Starz officially ordered a six-episode series with Adam Scott, Jane Lynch, Ken Marino, Martin Starr, Ryan Hansen and Megan Mullally to return; Lizzy Caplan did not return due to scheduling conflicts.
+The originals series creators Enbom, Thomas, Etheridge, and Rudd became involved and Enbom served as showrunner.
+In November 2021, Starz officially ordered a six-episode series with Adam Scott, Jane Lynch, Ken Marino, Martin Starr, Ryan Hansen and Megan Mullally to return; Lizzy Caplan was reported not to return due to scheduling conflicts.
 Jennifer Garner, Tyrel Jackson Williams, and Zoë Chao were cast as series regulars, while James Marsden was cast in a recurring role.
+Ultimately, Caplan appeared in a cameo in the season finale, as her appearance was always meant to be a surprise.
 The series began production in January 2022 and filming wrapped in March 2022.
 The third season premiered on February 24, 2023.